menavneet/flutter-keep-notes/README.md

-# keep-notes
+# Flutter keep notes

-A new Flutter project.
+A TODO notes app

 ## Getting Started

+This app use shared preference for storing data